The Organization: Top 5 Airline worldwide with over 2,000 remote workers (reservation specialists)

 As depicted in the AWS Monitoring Simulation Success and Failure Analysis Report below, every detail is captured as the production logon sequence is completed and then is presented in the output of the report, providing the empirical evidence required to validate environment uptime and availability.

-The reports also played an important part in the workflow of addressing issues as well.
+The reports also played an important part in the workflow of addressing issues.
 In the following example, the airline’s Citrix engineer used the data to confirm that a Citrix StoreFront server went down.

 The detail provided in the reports also helped to quickly identify patterns and trend over time where Citrix availability issues were occurring for remote users, thereby allowing technical teams to better collaborate across the organization and get issues resolved.

 Now when an end user calls regarding an issue, the Citrix team is truly able to say they are addressing issues before the end users are aware.